 - Synthesis and accomplishment across general and specialized studies

-At the heart of the Core are seven integrated and sequenced courses in the humanities and sciences: COR 101, COR 102, COR 201, COR 202, COR 301, COR 302, and either COR 401 or COR 402.
-In addition, students take two courses (COR 203 and either COR 103 or COR 104) that have been designed to help them develop an appreciation and understanding of mathematics and fine arts.
+At the heart of the Core are seven integrated and sequenced courses in the humanities and sciences: COR 101, COR 102, COR 201, COR 202, COR 301, COR 302, and COR 400.
+In addition, students take two courses (COR 314 and one course from among the following: COR 103, COR 104 or COR 105) that have been designed to help them develop an appreciation and understanding of mathematics and the arts.

 Core requirements are as follows: